 While being active during your younger years can stave off some of the signs of aging, you might find as you get older that certain exercises start to hurt more than they help.
 Whether you’re nursing an injury or looking to add some gentler exercises into your workout regimen, these low-impact activities will keep you get fit regardless of your current age.

-- Tai chi.
 This low impact form of martial arts is made up of slow, graceful movements and is great for those who used to enjoy karate or other high-impact martial arts.
 During a typical practice you’ll focus on connecting your breathing to your movements.
 Tai chi is considered a moderate aerobic activity and has been shown to strengthen muscles, improve coordination, ease pain and stiffness and improve cardio fitness.
 One of tai chi’s top benefits is improved balance, which is especially important to prevent falls as you age.
-During the COVID-19 state shutdown, you can find video options for this on YouTube.
+If you’re not comfortable working out in person due to COVID-19, you can find video options for this on YouTube.
 Search “Gentle Tai Chi” or “Beginner’s Tai Chi.”

-- Walking.
 It seems simple enough, but walking is one of the best forms of exercise out there for senior citizens.
 Regular walking can improve cardiovascular health and aid in weight loss.
 Plus, a University of Georgia study found that regular walking reduced the risk of developing a physical disability by 41% in elderly adults.
 Walking is ultra-easy to take up because all you need to do is put on a pair of shoes and step out the door.
-During COVID-19, it can also be a great social activity, allowing you to explore your neighborhood and say hello to your neighbors and dogs out walking along the way.
-Just make sure you stay 6 feet away to stay safe with social distancing.
+It can also be a great social activity, allowing you to explore your neighborhood and say hello to your neighbors and dogs out walking along the way.

 Check out the SilverSneakers Facebook page, where they’re hosting virtual senior-friendly exercise classes.
 For Priority Health Medicare members, SilverSneakers is offering over 200 videos for seniors to work out at home.
 Access them here.